Rewards Center

 Typical Transfer Times by Route

-Why Structured Platforms Often Move Faster Than Banks for Standard Cases
+Why Structured Platforms Can Move Faster Than Banks for Standard Cases

 The comparison is not always apples-to-apples.
-Bank wire times include the bank's internal review process, which can add days before the international transfer is even initiated.
-Structured platforms that use a pre-funding model (where the platform sends the outbound transfer from its own accounts after the user funds a safeguarding account) can sometimes complete the international leg faster because it is not waiting on correspondent bank processing in real time.
+Bank wire times include the bank's own review process, which can add days before the international transfer is even initiated.
+Structured platforms that use a pre-funding model can sometimes complete the international leg faster because it is not waiting on correspondent bank processing in real time.

 What Usually Takes the Most Time